 What’s Your Emergency Fund Story?

 How much do you have in your emergency fund and where do you stash it?
+Do you like the idea of keeping it in a high-interest savings account?
 Let me know in the comment section below!

 © 2017-2018 Good Life.
 Better.